Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 Cauda Equina Awareness Day 2020 - Martin's Story

 Martin had a long-standing history of mechanical back pain which troubled him from time to time.
 However, he was an otherwise fit and healthy man in his 30s who did a manual job and lived a moderately active life.
-However his back pain suddenly worsened one day after doing exercise when he experienced severe, searing pain in lower back just above his buttocks, particularly on the one side.
+However, his back pain suddenly worsened one day after doing exercise when he experienced severe, searing pain in his lower back just above his buttocks, particularly on the one side.

 The pain improved slowly over the following weeks but Martin was left with a persisting dull ache in his lower back.
 He visited his GP who prescribed rest and painkillers.
 Things did not improve, in fact the pain intensified which led to another visit to the GP and stronger pain killers being prescribed.

-However the following day Martin began to experience a paraesthesia (pins and needles) sensation in his genital area and an increasing need to urinate.
+However, the following day Martin began to experience a paraesthesia (pins and needles) sensation in his genital area and an increasing need to urinate.
 This worsened, and he noticed that he was also experiencing some leakage.
-Having called NHS direct he was advised to attend the Out of Hours doctor.
+Having called NHS Direct he was advised to attend the Out of Hours doctor.

 The doctor examined him and confirmed some loss of sensation and tone in the saddle area and suspected a prolapsed disc.
-Martin was sent to the A & E department of the local hospital for an urgent MRI scan.
-At the hospital an X ray confirmed a loss of disc height and cauda equina syndrome was suspected.
+Martin was sent to the A&E department of the local hospital for an urgent MRI scan.
+At the hospital, an X-ray confirmed a loss of disc height, and cauda equina syndrome was suspected.
 By this time Martin had experienced some incontinence and was finding it difficult to urinate and to tell if his bladder was full.
 However, it was decided to delay an MRI until the following morning.

 When the MRI was undertaken the next day it confirmed a large central disc prolapse and compression of the cauda equina.
 Martin was transferred to a specialist hospital for microdiscectomy.
 The operation was a success however when Martin recovered, he discovered he had lost sensation permanently, compression of the cauda equina having caused permanent neurological damage.